 Keren Soffer Sharon, Mizrahi educator and organizer and Member Leader at Jews for Economic and Racial Justice

-Presented in partnership with Temple's Feinstein Center for American Jewish History, the National Museum of American Jewish History, and Jewish Federation of Greater Philadelphia.
+Presented in partnership with Temple's Feinstein Center for American Jewish History and the National Museum of American Jewish History.

 You are invited to continue the conversation at a reception following the program.

 101 South Independence Mall East, Philadelphia, PA, 19106